 Natural Resources Institute Finland (Luonnonvarakeskus)

-The Natural Resources Institute Finland is a research and expert organisation that works to advance the bioeconomy and the sustainable use of natural resources.
+The Natural Resources Institute Finland (Luke) is a multidisciplinary research and development organisation, which works to advance the bioeconomy and sustainable use of natural resources and food production.
 It supports sustainable development through research on forestry, agriculture, food, game, and fisheries.

 The Natural Resources Institute Finland operates under the guidance of Ministry of Agriculture and Forestry.